Carlos Santana Player Props: Pirates vs. Reds

 Carlos Santana At The Plate

-- Santana has seven doubles, two home runs and 10 walks while batting .253.
+- Santana is hitting .253 with eight doubles, two home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.